Steklov isospectrality of conformal metrics: Boundary determination of the conformal factor

-\\Consequently, the Taylor series of $c$ at any point $p\in\partial M$ in $g$-boundary normal coordinates are reduced to the constant function identically equal to $1$. \end{theoreme} \begin{proof} Let us consider $x':=(x_{1},...x_{n-1})$ any local coordinate system on the boundary and $(x', x_{n})$ the associated $g$-boundary normal coordinates near $\partial M$. \\We proceed by induction on the order of derivation $j\geq 1$ : \begin{itemize} \item[$\bullet$] $j=1$ : By \textbf{Theorem \ref{Th III.18}}, since $(\partial M,g^{\circ})$ is Anosov with simple length spectrum.
+Consequently, the Taylor series of $c$ at any point $p\in\partial M$ in any local coordinates are reduced to the constant function identically equal to $1$. \end{theoreme} \begin{proof} Let us consider $x':=(x_{1},...x_{n-1})$ any local coordinate system on the boundary and $(x', x_{n})$ the associated $g$-boundary normal coordinates near $\partial M$. \\We proceed by induction on the order of derivation $j\geq 1$ : \begin{itemize} \item[$\bullet$] $j=1$ : By \textbf{Theorem \ref{Th III.18}}, since $(\partial M,g^{\circ})$ is Anosov with simple length spectrum.

 \item[$\bullet$] Let $j\geq 1$ s.t for all $1\leq m\leq j$,

 Then using \textbf{Lemma \ref{lem 5.1}},

 Now we can apply \textbf{Theorem \ref{Th IV.2}} to $(N,h)=(\partial M,g^{\circ})$,